Abhi5hekk/EarlySepsisPrediction/README.md

 As we can see from the plot, it is a case of severe class imbalance .
 There are multiple methods that we could try to balance it (Over sampling or Undersampling) or even proceed without balancing but change the evaluation metric to average precision or roc_auc_sore.
 #### Check For null in Features/ Independent variables
 ![Screenshot](img1.JPG)<br/>
 We see that most of the columns have 90% + missing data.
 There are multiple ways of dealing with it.
-To establish a concrete baseline, I have decided to remove features with 90 % or more missing data.
+To establish a concrete baseline, I have decided to remove features with 90 % or more missing data.<br/>
-After removing some features: 'HR',
+Remaining features: 'HR',
  'O2Sat',
  'Temp',
  'SBP',